GithubRaviSharma/NirmalPDFConverter/Readme.txt

 ## About the Project

-निर्मल is a secure and efficient file conversion application designed exclusively for use by employees of Powergrid Corporation of India.
+निर्मल is a secure and efficient file conversion application designed exclusively for employees of Powergrid Corporation of India.
 Given the potential security threats posed by third-party software solutions, निर्मल was meticulously developed by the IT department of Powergrid to ensure data integrity and security.

 This application supports various file format conversions, providing employees with an easy-to-use and reliable tool to streamline their workflows and improve productivity.